Late submission

 Maximum course duration:

-- four years (part time eight years) for a PhD or doctoral degree,
+- Four years full-time equivalent (FTE) for a PhD or doctoral degree,

-- two years (part time four years) for a masters degree.
+- Two years full-time equivalent (FTE) for a masters degree.

 Your maximum submission date is the final date by which you must submit your thesis.